 **Retinoids should not be used while pregnant or breastfeeding.

 Here are a couple of my favorite retinoid options on the market available without a prescription!

-Be sure to add retinol in your regimen slowly (and starting with a lower percentage) to avoid irritation.
+So, be sure to add retinol in your regimen slowly (and starting with a lower percentage) to avoid irritation.
 I recommend starting every third night for two weeks and if tolerated increase to every other night for two weeks.
 Eventually you should be able increase to every night.
-For more tips on how to appropriately incorporate retinoids into your skin care regimen check out my IGTV video here!
+Aslo, for more tips on how to appropriately incorporate retinoids into your skin care regimen check out my IGTV video here!